If you're looking for a specific item, the best way to track it down is by using the university's library catalogue, iDiscover:

 Type the author's name and a few key words into the search box.

-If it isn't online, then iDiscover will tell you where the print copies can be found.
+If the book you want it isn't available online, then iDiscover will tell you where the print copies can be found.
+Use the classmark in the catalogue record to locate the book on the shelves.

 For print copies, remember that the catalogue includes records for all the many libraries in Cambridge so you will need to filter your search results by library.
 If the results still show records for 'Library x and other locations' , the Marshall Library is probably one of those other locations.
 Click on the link and keep 'clicking through' for more detailed information.
 Eventually you will be able to see a list of individual copies of a given book held by the library, and whether they are 'in place' (on the shelf) or out on loan.